 100% college acceptances six years in a row!

 Limited seats in grades 9 through 12.
-ENROLL TODAY using the form below.
+ENROLL ONLINE using the form below.

 Milwaukee Collegiate Academy is currently accepting applications for 2018-19 school year.
 We encourage you take a tour of the school and meet with our students and staff.
 Tours are by appointment.
 Please call our office to set up an initial tour at (414) 873-4014.

 As a public charter high school, MCA is tuition-free and is open to all students regardless of race, ethnicity, gender, disability, sexual orientation and socio-economic status.
 MCA does not require admissions testing as a basis for enrollment.
 MCA’s application process adheres to the following guidelines:

 - Incoming 9th-grade students must successfully complete 8th grade; Incoming 10th through 12th-grade students must provide transcripts from their most recent school to ensure they are able to be scheduled in the courses they need to graduate.

 - Students must be a resident of the City of Milwaukee to be eligible for admission.